aarong/feedme-spec/README.md

   must await a `FeedCloseResponse` message, and when received must subsequently treat the feed as `Closed`.

-- The client must discard all other server messages referencing that feed (server violation).
+- The client should discard `FeedOpenResponse`, `ActionRevelation`, and `FeedTermination` messages referencing that feed (server violation).

 #### Server

-For each client, the server must treat each feed name-argument combination (feed) as having one of three states.
+For each client, the server must treat each feed name-argument combination (feed) as having one of five states.
 The state of a feed determines the set of server-originating messages that may reference that feed.

 When a client connects, the server must initially treat all feeds as `Closed`.